-It is important to check regularly which areas are likely to suffer a landslide, the locations of evacuation shelters, and the safe routes to the evacuation shelters from your house or other facilities, with a hazard map or by other methods.
+It is important to check regularly which areas are likely to suffer a Sediment disaster, an evacuation shelter, and a safe route from your house, etc. to the evacuation shelter, with a hazard map or by other methods.

 In case of a heavy rain